 - Access to various tutorials, training videos, documentation, specialized courses in Course Site, etc.

-- In addition, we work with the Digital Media Studio to make other equipment available for use such as 360 degree cameras, other VR enabled headsets, production software, and more.
+- In addition, we work with the Digital Media Studio to make other equipment available for use such as 360 degree cameras, other VR enabled headsets, production software, drones, and more.

 Join the Student Developer Lab Team